 "It's a really professional setup.
 We've never had any issues and we've always been able to access the kit when we need it.
 Everything happens smoothly and it's a really easy relationship."

 Xerion Healthcare

 CAPABILITIES

 Thin section TEM

 Room-temperature TEM of thin sections of embedded cells or tissues can give information about cell morphology and changes in cellular ultrastructure in samples after genetic mutations or drug treatments.
 By using immunogold labelling techniques, certain protein locations can be identified.
 Tomography can give a 3D view of smaller cellular structures.

+Array tomography

+Using array tomography, we can image fixed and embedded samples and produce 3D models of the cells or tissues.
+Like thin section TEM, this gives information about cellular ultrastructure and changes in response to genetic mutations or treatment.

 Negative stain TEM

 Negative stain TEM is a quick and cheap way of looking at purified samples such as nanoparticles, proteins, and viruses.
 The sample is surrounded by a heavy-metal containing stain and dried, which provides contrast in the electron beam.
 Negative stain TEM is a good method to answer questions about particle morphology, sample homogeneity and particle size.

 Cryo-TEM

 Cryo-TEM provides information on the interior structure of samples including nanoparticles, soft materials including polymers, lipid vesicles, purified protein, protein complexes and viruses.
 The sample is flashfrozen and imaged at liquid nitrogen temperatures.
 This frozen-hydrated method provides a more native-like environment for biological samples and allows for imaging of selfassembling polymer samples that are unsuitable for dry-state TEM.
 By collecting a large amount of data and processing the images, 3D structures can be obtained for suitably homogenous purified proteins.
 3D structures can also be obtained by cryo-tomography.

 Mass Photometer

 Our Refeyn MP2 Mass Photometer can be used to measure the mass of proteins and protein complexes in solution, within a range of 40 kDa to 5 MDa.
 This can give useful complementary information to traditional techniques such as native PAGE or gel filtration.
-RESEARCH TECHNOLOGY PLATFORMS

 Sample preparation

 The Advanced Bioimaging RTP can also help with the preparation of biological samples for other techniques, e.g., scanning electron microscopy or computed tomography.
 We frequently collaborate with other RTPs to access these techniques.

-.....